Deformation Quantization for Actions of K\"ahlerian Lie Groups: A Calder on-Vaillancourt type estimate

-where $\fd_{Q_j}$ (respectively $\fd_{\S_j}$) denotes the modular weight of $Q_j$ (respectively of $\S_j$). \end{lem} \Pf For notational convenience, we assume that $\B$ contains only two elementary factors, i.e. $\B=\S_2\ltimes\S_1$ with $\S_1,\S_2$ elementary normal $\bf j$-groups.
+and the exponent $n_j(k_{j-1},l_{j-1};\dots;k_1,l_1;k,l)\in\N$ is linear in its arguments. \end{lem} \begin{proof} For notational convenience, we assume that $\B$ contains only two elementary factors, i.e$.$ $\B=\S_2\ltimes\S_1$ with $\S_1,\S_2$ elementary normal $\bf j$-groups.
 This is enough to understand the global mechanism and the proof for a generic normal $\bf j$-group with an arbitrary number of elementary factors will then follow by induction, without essential supplementary difficulties.
 In this simplified case, we have to prove that the map

 is continuous from $\CB(\B,A)$ to

 By the discussion following Remark \ref{fd-explicit2}, it is clear that one may regard $\CS(Q_2\times Q_1,A)$ as a Fr\'echet space for the topology induced by the following countable set of semi-norms: